lethuyngocan/SQL-challenge/PROJECT 2: DATA MART.md

 * Can we use the avg_transaction column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?

 # SOLUTION:
+<h1 align="center">CLEANSING THE DATA:</h1>

-1) CLEANSING THE DATA: Here I create the table to summary the action we need to do in order to cleasing the data and create the new table in the data_mart schema named clean_weekly_sales
+   Here I create the table to summary the action we need to do in order to cleasing the data and create the new table in the data_mart schema named clean_weekly_sales

 Column Name	| Requirements
 ------------|-------------